Imran demands making Public report on change in Finality of Prophethood oath - PakObserver

 “The same government released the Dawn Leaks report,” he said, adding that, “What kind of a prime minister does these things”.

-Imran regretted that the country is going backwards because of the corrupt system.
+Imran regretted that the country is going backwards because of the corrupt system.—INP